Indian locomotive class WDM-1

-The WDM-1 was the first class of Wide Gauge (W), Diesel powered (D), Mixed load (M), meant for hauling both freight and passenger trains.
+The WDM-1 was the first class of wide gauge (W), diesel-powered (D), mixed-load (M) locomotive, meant for hauling both freight and passenger trains.
 These are also the first mainline diesel engines imported after Independence.
-They were even the fastest diesel locomotives till the advent of WDM 2 and WDM 4.
+They were even the fastest diesel locomotives till the advent of WDM-2 and WDM-4.
 They used to haul ore/freight trains on SER.
 In the end, they were relegated to shunting/piloting duties or hauling sugarcane freight trains.
+All locomotives of this class have been withdrawn from service.
 One unit, #17000, is preserved at National Rail Museum, Delhi.